GLOBAL MARKETS-Dollar, stocks fall on revived growth worries

 contracts.
 That was down from 60 percent before the jobs data.

-record lows.
-About a quarter of the euro zone bond market now
+above record lows.
+About a quarter of the euro zone bond market

 maturities of up to five years are yielding zero or less.